lanl/flit/README.md

 Please refer to the document [LA-UR-24-26315](doc/doc_libflit.pdf) for details.

 # Requirement
 Currently, `FLIT` can only be compiled with Intel's compiler suite (ifx, icx, icpx, and mpiifx) on Linux platform.
-We tested `FLIT` with Intel's compiler suite 2024.2, but newer version of Intel's compiler suite should also work.
-The default compilers set by the [Makefile.in](src/Makefile.in) are ifx-icx-icpx-mpiifx 2024.2.
+We tested `FLIT` with Intel's oneAPI HPC Toolkit 2024.2/2025.2.
 Note that the classic Intel Fortran compiler [ifort is deprecated](https://www.intel.com/content/www/us/en/developer/articles/guide/porting-guide-for-ifort-to-ifx.html), and therefore we don't provide compatibility support based on ifort anymore.
 Also, currently `FLIT` cannot be compiled with GNU's compiler suite (gcc and gfortran) due to a number of nontrivial differences in these two compiler suites.

-You need to have an installation of Intel's compiler suite freely available at [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html#gs.bed72v) and [Intel HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html#gs.bed5op), and set the paths using the script [set_intel_paths.sh](set_intel_paths.sh).
+You need to have install [Intel's oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html) and set the paths using the script [set_intel_paths.sh](set_intel_paths.sh) in this repository.

 # Use
 The code is written in Fortran, with some functions written in C++ interfacing to third-party libraries in [third_party](third_party).